Indigenous Connections

 ‘Once as it was’

 The beautiful ‘Once as it was’ A1 poster shows the ancestral family estates of Melbourne’s First People.
-It features information on pre-colonial areas around the Bay, such as Birrarung River and Point Ormond, with cultural approvals by Arweet Carolyn Briggs.
+It features information on pre-colonial areas, such as Birrarung River and Point Ormond, with cultural approvals by N’arweet Carolyn Briggs.
 This map is perfect for school classrooms and offices.
 Contact us if you’re interested in ordering this resource for your home, school, or workplace. ($5 per poster)

 Best Practice Guidelines for Protecting Cultural Heritage Sites